Intel for Mental Health

 One of them was so suicidal that I immediately tried putting him across to a plethora of suicide helplines in his location and later his state.

-Most didn't take the calls or the lines didn't work at all.
+Most did not take the calls.
+For some the lines didn't work.

 I got flashbacks of a good friend in Singapore who's brother used to be extremely suicidal.